Did you know that only about 2.5% of GWP customers have rooftop solar?

 We can be a leader in local clean energy by going beyond 10% and adding battery storage alongside new and existing solar, as well as taking additional steps to manage energy demand.

-Solar-based energy is a better solution.
 Glendale needs clean, renewable energy for a sustainable future.
 It’s time to embrace this clean energy vision.
-Clean, renewable energy will make Glendale a healthier, greener place to live, help fight climate change, and lower energy costs for us all.
+Clean, solar-based energy will make Glendale a healthier, greener place to live, help fight climate change, and lower energy costs for us all.

 GEC has a proposal for a suite of policies to make this vision a reality, including: